 Paddock trees are critical to the health of Australian farming landscapes.
 Scattered trees in sheep grazing landscapes provide a range of environmental and production benefits.
 They provide shade and shelter for stock, improve soil condition and invertebrate diversity, and are an iconic feature of the South Australian farming landscape.

 A critical objective of this project is to safeguard the long-term survival of a number of threatened woodland bird species including the Diamond Firetail, Red-rumped Parrot and Red-capped Robin.
 Woodland bird numbers have declined significantly in the past 10 years, and some have disappeared from parts of the Adelaide Hills.
 This coincides with paddock tree numbers declining due to poor health, old age and fire.

 The Bushfire Recovery Paddock Tree Project will replace previously planted paddock trees that didn’t survive the fire.
 We’re working with people living on the land to establish the next generation of eucalypts, sheoaks, acacias and native pines.
 We carry out the planting and guarding of the trees at no cost to the grazier, and they commit to caring for the trees into the future.
 We will design a planting plan on each property after performing field surveys and mapping, in consultation with the landholder.

 How to get involved

-If you are thinking of registering interest please read more here then complete and return a registration of interest form.
+If you are thinking of registering your interest please read more here in our project flyer and complete and return a registration of interest form.

-Contact The Paddock Tree Project team for more information on 08 8406 0500 or email.
+Contact The Paddock Tree Project team for more information on 08 8406 0500 or via email.